SokoJames/wireless-sec/README.md

 ###### Wireless security tool

 ## About
-Wireless security tool is a Linux program that automates wireless auditing by using popular tools like Wireshark (tshark) and the Aircrack-ng Suite.
+Wireless security tool is a Linux program that automates wireless auditing.

 ## Table of Content
 - [Dependencies](#dependencies)